scalekit-inc/docs/src/pages/apis/embeds/tag/Authentication/get/oauth/authorize.md

   options=options
 )

-# TODO: Redirect the user to this authorizationURL
+# Redirect the user to this authorization URL
 ```

 </TabItem>